MaterializeInc/materialize/doc/user/sql/create-source/text-source.md

 **WITH (** _option&lowbar;list_ **)** | Options affecting source creation.
 For more detail, see [`WITH` options](#with-options).
 **REGEX** _regex_ | Format the source's data as a string, applying _regex_, whose capture groups define the columns of the relation.
 For more detail, see [Regex format details](#regex-format-details).
 **TEXT** | Format the source's data as ASCII-encoded text.
+**AVRO OCF** | Parse the source using as an Avro Object Container File.
+The file's embedded schema will define the columns of the relation.
 **BYTES** | Format the source's data as unformatted bytes.

 #### `WITH` options